-NOTE: Not open to students taking ART 11 or ART 12 Corequisite: ENG 2 or RDL 2 if required
+NOTE: Not open to students taking ART 11 or ART 12

 Introduction to Art History

 This course surveys architecture, painting and sculpture, from prehistory to the present, with emphasis on the development of Western art.
 Students learn to analyze artworks from different periods and movements including Ancient Egypt, the Italian Renaissance, Impressionism and Pop Art and how they relate to the society that produced them.
 A key component of the course is a formal paper based on students experience of viewing artworks at museums, galleries, or monuments in New York City